24/7 Emergency Service

 Need help now?
 (813) 219-8764

-Once you're safely outside and at least 100 feet from the house, call 911 and TECO Energy's gas emergency line at (813) 223-0800.
-Then call us at (813) 219-8764 for emergency gas line repair.
+Once you're safely outside and at least 100 feet from the house, call 911, then TECO Energy's gas emergency line at (813) 223-0800, then us at (813) 219-8764 for emergency gas line repair.

-Common Sources of Gas Leaks in Tampa Homes
+Common sources of gas leaks in Tampa homes

 Need professional help?
 Call now.